 Building on ENA’s Flexibility Commitment, Our Six Steps for Delivering Flexibility Services defines how Flexibility Markets will work in practice.

 It ensures that Electricity Networks become a level playing field for all customers with connected resources, open and transparent for all to participate in, and will help customers understand the methodologies and criteria that are used to procure and dispatch Flexibility Services from their DER.

 The full text of Our Six Steps for Delivering Flexibility Services can be found here.

 We are monitoring the implementation of the Flexibility Commitment: Six Steps across the GB Transmission and Distribution Networks.
 The latest progress report for this implementation can be found here, and we will be updating this regularly.

 Since 2018, DNOs have been tendering and procuring for various Flexibility Services to help solve congestion in the local electricity grids.
-The below figures demonstrate the scale and size of these local Flexibility Markets across GB DNOs, as well as highlighting the National Grid ESO Contracted Flexibility Figures:
+The below figures demonstrate the scale and size of these local Flexibility Markets across GB DNOs, as well as highlighting the National Grid ESO Contracted Flexibility Figures.

 ENA will be updating these figures every 6 months, to help customers understand the size of the market and ensure transparency across the country.

+A common defintion of the 4 real power products was developed and agreed through the Open Networks project and this can be found here.
 Currently most DNOs are procuring Flexibility Services that help solve network congestion (thermal constraints), but in the future this will expand to other services such as voltage and reactive power support.